hyperledger/fabric-gateway/README.md

 ### Build using make

-> **Note:** When the repository is first cloned, some mock implementations used for testing will not be present and the Go code will show compile errors.
-These will be generated when the `unit-test` target is run, or can be generated explicitly by running `make generate`.

 The following Makefile targets are available:

-- `make generate` - generate mock implementations used by unit tests
 - `make lint` - run linting checks for the Go code
 - `make unit-test-go` - run unit tests for the Go client API, excluding HSM tests
 - `make unit-test-go-pkcs11` - run unit tests for the Go client API, including HSM tests